Suspiria (2018 soundtrack): Music

 Suspiria comprises instrumental tracks, interludes, and songs, incorporating instruments such as piano, guitar, flute, drums, and modular synthesisers.
 "Suspirium" is a piano waltz with flute and sparse production.
 "Has Ended" is a "slow-creeping groove" with droning keyboards, a dub-like bassline, and time-stretched piano.
 "Volk" is a "tension-filled" instrumental with "buzzy" white noise and "cacophonic" rhythms.
+For "Choir of One", Yorke recorded himself singing microtonal harmonies.

 Promotion and release

 The Suspiria soundtrack was released on 26 October 2018 by XL Records.
 It was preceded by five promotional singles: "Suspirium", "Has Ended", "Open Again", "Volk", and "Unmade".
 XL held free listening events in cities around the world in September; fans could enter a lottery by email.
 In October, Yorke performed three songs from the soundtrack for BBC 6 Music.
 A limited vinyl EP of additional tracks, Suspiria Limited Edition Unreleased Material, was released on 22 February 2019.